blindnet-io/product-management/user-stories/US-07-Data-rights-request-capture-service.md

 **I want to** receive the request in the Data rights request section of my Privatefrom account

-**because** it is more convenient for me to have all my Data rights request centralised
+**because** it is more convenient for me to have all my Data rights requests centralised

 ### US-07-2-04